mvenouziou/Capstone-Project-Text-Generation/README.md

 This repository includes an ipnyb file to run the entire program through Google Colab.
 For clarity, I have also included the model paramaters and architecture as python files.
 (Their code is already included in the full ipnyb file.)

-### What's New?
+##### What's New?
 *(These items are original in the sense that I personally have not seen them at the original time of coding.
 Citations are below for content I have seen elsewhere.)*

+Visualization:

+- Plotting confidence intervals for character predictions using utilizing Tensorflow Probability distribution layers.

 Model Architectures:

-- Experiments with: Nonlinear model architecture uses parallel RNN's for word-level embeddings and character-level embeddings.
+- Experiments with: Nonlinear model architecture uses parallel RNN's with both word-level embeddings and character-level embeddings.

 - Experiments with: Tensorflow Probability layers to create a more interpretable probability distribution model.
 (Character-model only).
 The standard text generation algorithm outputs logits, which we view as a distribution from which to generate the next character.
 Here, we formalize this as outputing our model as a TF Probability Distribution, using probablistic weights in the Dense layer (instead of scalars) and trained via maximum likelihood.